 What is my process?

 I have a bucket list of objects I'd like to paint—and they're not all shiny.
 I'm working through my list.
 I used to art direct photo shoots for my job so naturally, I started gathering up objects and photographing them on different backgrounds and lighting and from different angles.
 I sift through the photos, narrow them down, crop and manipulate them on the computer.
 I never copy the photo verbatim, in fact that's near impossible to do anyways.
 A lot of artistic decisions are made before I paint.
 It's like a digital sketch of what I want to do.
 But things change on the fly and I just sort of roll with it.

-To start, I often mix paint with gesso and re-gesso the prepared canvas with a wedge so I don't start with a white background.
+To start, I often paint the prepared canvas so I don't start with a white background.
 Because I like to paint large, I use a grid system to sketch on the stretched canvas, to keep my proportions accurate.
-As I block in big shapes, and lights and darks with the first layer of paint, I pretty much cover up all of my sketch anyways.
+As I block in big shapes and lights and darks with the first layer of paint, I pretty much cover up all of my sketch anyways.
 I call this the "ugly stage".
 I like to do this with weird colors sometimes.
 I don't know what other acrylic painters do, but for me, it's a real layering process.
 I like to see a little unexpected color from the underpainting show through.
 If I get confused with the complexity, I turn the canvas upside down and paint shapes and colors, working section by section.
 I can get lost in this.
 It's actually a lot of fun to work this way.
 I also step back, photograph the painting or go look in the mirror as I work on it and often see things to correct.